usmansbk/blog-draft/markdowns/redux.md

 };
 ```

-But doing this introduces a nonobvious problem.
-It makes it difficult to predict our reducer function.
+But doing this makes the reducer function difficult to predict.

 Let's understand what this means with the help of a few examples: